 Supports interaction with Samsung mobile devices for application testing and automation through structured accessibility snapshots or coordinate-based taps.

-Mobile Next - MCP server for Mobile Development and Automation | iOS, Android, Simulator, Emulator, and physical devices
+Mobile Next - MCP server for Mobile Development and Automation | iOS, Android, Simulator, Emulator, and Real Devices

 This is a Model Context Protocol (MCP) server that enables scalable mobile automation, development through a platform-agnostic interface, eliminating the need for distinct iOS or Android knowledge.
-You can run it on emulators, simulators, and physical devices (iOS and Android).
+You can run it on emulators, simulators, and real devices (iOS and Android).
 This server allows Agents and LLMs to interact with native iOS/Android applications and devices through structured accessibility snapshots or coordinate-based taps based on screenshots.

 https://github.com/user-attachments/assets/c4e89c4f-cc71-4424-8184-bdbc8c638fa1

-🚀 Mobile MCP Roadmap: Building the Future of Mobile
+π Mobile MCP Roadmap: Building the Future of Mobile

 Join us on our journey as we continuously enhance Mobile MCP!
 Check out our detailed roadmap to see upcoming features, improvements, and milestones.
 Your feedback is invaluable in shaping the future of mobile automation.